zvrablik/tomcatInfinispanSessionManager/README-setup-loadbalancerAndDistributedSession.txt

 Caches are created with name _session_attr_<applicationName> from default values.
 Configure cache with name _session_attr_testLB to specify custom cache configuration of testLB session attributes application.
 Configure cache with name _session_meta_testLB to specify custom cache configuration of session metadata.
+Slash characters are replaced with underscor characters if used as part of application name.
+This happens for instance when tomcat application share same http path prefix. http://127.0.0.1:8080/prefix/app1 and http://127.0.0.1:8080/prefix/app2`

 Example of sessionInfinispan config file: